 Are you ready to take your memoir and fiction writing to the next level?
-This weekend intensive is intended for all levels of writers, but especially those seeking immersive exercises that will allow you to get close to your characters outer and inner life, explore deeply what makes them tick and bring either your book or short story or novel in development to the next level.
-This is not your average, run-of-the mill intensive.
-A month after the intensive, you’ll have the option to submit up to 5,000 words of your work-in-progress to be published in an anthology benefitting a charity of the workshop’s choice.
+This weekend intensive is intended for all levels of writers, but especially those seeking immersive exercises that will allow you to get close to your character’s outer and inner life, explore deeply what makes them tick and bring either your book, short story or novel to the next level.
+This is not your average, run-of-the mill workshop.
+We’re limiting participation to 10 authors, plus a month after the intensive, you’ll have the option to submit up to 5,000 words of your manuscript to be published in an anthology benefiting a charity of the workshop’s choice.
 Each attendee will receive their own free copy that will be shipped to their residence.

 The intensive weekend will include:

-- Four hours of morning writing explorations, using the backdrop of Austin, TX, its natural and urban spaces to kick-start your day with a solo writing adventure before meeting for class.
+- Two days of individualized morning writing explorations, using the backdrop of Austin, TX, its natural and urban spaces, to kick-start your day with a personalized solo writing adventure before meeting for class each day.

-- A total of four hours of active group instruction including active writing exercises that will spur up to 2,000 new words of material, or further enhance new revisions.
+- Two days of in-person, live group instruction including active, immersive writing exercises that will spur up to 5,000 new words of material, or further enhance new revisions.

-- A total of four hours of dedicated writing time in the space with various materials to assist with extending everything we’ve learned each day in class and the option to book-in a one-on-one 30 minute meeting with Britta.
+- A total of four hours (over two days) of dedicated writing time in our inspirational writing space at The Body Collective with various inspirational materials and writing maps to extend everything we’ve learned each day in class.

 - An optional dinner with all participants Friday night at Wilderwood (everyone will pay for their own dinner.)

 - Preparation for submission to the anthology, which will launch in January 2023.

 - A dedicated, inspirational space at the Body Collective, which is a cozy and ideal venue for spurring new ideas and centrally located in Austin near many dining options and easy for transport, with plentiful parking.